 -

-2 pages in this category
+3 pages in this category

 -

-B.1 - Usage outside call routing - Simple ASP webpage
+Persistent Variables - B.1 - Usage outside call routing - Simple ASP webpage

 Last Updated:VBScript 1.1.0 This example demonstrates how to make use of Persistent Variables in an ASP (Active Server Page) web page.
 You will find it in the download package in the following folder \examples\External\asp This little web page is meant to be used within a WebExtension in a SwyxIt! skin.
 It displays the current status of the installed Night Switch example (see chapters A.1 and A2).
-By clicking into the web page the status - 157 views
+By clicking into the web page the sta - 529 views

 -

-B.2 - Usage outside call routing - Simple VBS/WSF script
+Persistent Variables - B.2 - Usage outside call routing - Simple VBS/WSF script

 Last Updated:VBScript 1.1.0 This example demonstrates how to make use of Persistent Variables in a WSF (Windows Scripting Host File) file, i.e. a VBScript file.
 You will find it in the download package in the following folder \examples\External\vbs This little script is meant to be connected with a shortcut SwyxIt! skin element.
 By clicking on that shortcut the .wsf file will be started.
-By starting this .wsf file the current status of the instal - 262 views
+By starting this .wsf file the current status of the in - 693 views

 -